sindhuOsisoft/OCS-Docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/pi-to-ocs-data-transfers/transfer-data-to-ocs.md

 1. To advance through multiple-paged query results, click the back and forward arrows OR enter a page number in the **Page** text box.

-1. Repeat step 10 until you have finished selecting elements.
+1. Repeat step 11 until you have finished selecting elements.

 1. When you are done selecting elements, click **Add AF Elements To Transfer**.
-    **Result:**  The elements are added to the transfer in the `AF Elements` tab.
+    **Result:**  The elements are added to the transfer and listed on the `AF Elements` tab.

+1. Repeat steps 1-13 to query other AF databases and add additional elements.

 1. Click **Save** to add the selected AF elements to the transfer.